The person who walks through the front door unsure whether they belong is the person the building was designed for.

 The common thread

 Every person who walks into this building shares one thing: nobody built the room they needed.
 Shop class disappeared.
-AI literacy does not exist in the workforce system.
-SmithWorks is the first inventor pipeline that doesn’t require capital.
+No classroom or job-training program teaches AI literacy.
+SmithWorks is the first way for an inventor to get from idea to patent without paying for it.
 The credential that documents real capability — not test scores — was never offered.

 CrowdSmith is every missing room, under one roof, for the people the existing systems left behind.